 All video and audio recordings and biometric data are used for the purposes of:

 Where you choose to participate in an online test, we shall monitor you remotely while you participate in a test session.

 The video and audio recordings are only used if there is a legitimate suspicion of cheating, and the data is only stored by us.
-We may at any time review recordings if we have any concerns about the integrity of the test session or if concerns are raised by your educational institution who asks us to carry out the online test.
+We may at any time review recordings if concerns are raised by your educational institution who asks us to carry out the online test.